 If you've been taken in by one of the many false ads out there, you're not the first and you are not alone.
-See what to do if you've been scammed for more information, including how to get help from the dedicated Citizens Advice Scams Action service.
+See what to do if you've been scammed for full help, including how to get assistance from the dedicated Citizens Advice Scams Action service.

 Get Our Free Money Tips Email!